Slamtec/sllidar_ros2/README.md

 ### Run sllidar node and view in the rviz

-The command for sllidar A1/A2 is :
+The command for Rplidar A1/A2 is :

 ```bash
 ros2 launch sllidar_ros2 view_sllidar_launch.py
 ```

-The command for sllidar A3 is :
+The command for Rplidar A3 is :

 ```bash
 ros2 launch sllidar_ros2 view_sllidar_a3_launch.py
 ```

-The command for sllidar S1 is :
+The command for Rplidar S1 is :

 ```bash
 ros2 launch sllidar_ros2 view_sllidar_s1_launch.py
 ```

-The command for sllidar S2 is :
+The command for Rplidar S2 is :

 ```bash
 ros2 launch sllidar_ros2 view_sllidar_s2_launch.py
 ```

-The command for sllidar T1 is :
+The command for Slamtec Lpx T1 is :

 ```bash
 ros2 launch sllidar_ros2 view_sllidar_t1_launch.py
 ```

-The command for sllidar S1(TCP connection) is :
+The command for Rplidar S1(TCP connection) is :

 ```bash
 ros2 launch sllidar_ros2 view_sllidar_s1_tcp_launch.py